blakeanneberg/SQL-Notes/notes.md

 WHERE UnitsInStock BETWEEN 15 and 80;
 ```

-# Sorting

-# Calculating

-# New Clauses and Operators in SQL
 ## IN
 - Specifies a range of conditions
 - Comma delimited list of values